couchbase/cbft/DESIGN.md

 Other clients of the Cfg system, then, can now discover the index definitions of the cbft clsuter.

-## A Managed, Global Planner
+## A Managed, Central Planner (MCP)

 The Cfg system has a subscription feature, so Cfg clients can be notified when data in the distributed Cfg changes.
-We'll use this feature and introduce a new, separate, standalone planner-like program which will be used as a cluster-wide singleton.  ns-server's master facilities will spawn, re-spawn and stop a single, cluster-wide instance of this new Managed, Global Planner (MGP) process.
+We'll use this feature and introduce a new, separate, standalone planner-like program which will be used as a cluster-wide singleton.  ns-server's master facilities will spawn, re-spawn and stop a single, cluster-wide instance of this new Managed, Central Planner (MCP) process.

-A simple version of the MGP is roughly equivalent to this existing cbft cmd-line option...
+A simple version of the MCP is roughly equivalent to this existing cbft cmd-line option...

     cbft -tags=planner ...

-There's a possibilility ns-server's master facilities might actually have more than one master running with potential races between concurrent masters.
-That's suboptimal but ok or survivable, as cbft's planner (and MGP) will use CAS-like features in the Cfg to determine Cfg update race winners.
+There's a possibility that ns-server's master facilities might actually have more than one master running with potential races between concurrent masters.
+That's suboptimal but survivable, as cbft's planner (and MCP) will use CAS-like features in the Cfg to determine Cfg update race winners.

-Of note, an Enterprise Edition of cbftint might ship with a more advanced MGP program, such as a planner than moves PIndexes with more efficient orchestration.
+Of note, an Enterprise Edition of cbftint might ship with a more advanced MCP program, such as a planner than moves PIndexes with more efficient orchestration.

-## MGP updates the plan (UP0)
+## MCP updates the plan (UP0)

-The MGP is awoken due to a Cfg change (from the IC0 step from above) and splits the index definition into one or more PIndexes.
-The MGP then assigns the PIndexes to nodes (there's only one node so far, so this is easy; in any case, the planner already is able to assign PIndexes to multiple nodes).
+The MCP is awoken due to a Cfg change (from the IC0 step from above) and splits the index definition into one or more PIndexes.
+The MCP then assigns the PIndexes to cbft nodes (there's only one cbft node so far, so this is easy; in any case, the planner already is able to assign PIndexes to multiple nodes).

-The MGP then stores this updated plan into the Cfg.
+The MCP then stores this updated plan into the Cfg.

 A plan then has two major parts:
 * a splitting of logical index definitions into PIndexes;